Breast cancer: a review of the environmental risk factors

 Wearing a bra, being overweight, smoking, alcohol use, wearing deodorant: many factors in our daily lives are thought to increase the risk of one day developing breast cancer.
 After analyzing the scientific literature, the Haute autorité de santé recently published a list of factors that are proven to have a causal link.

-It highlights several factors that slightly or moderately increase the risk of breast cancer.
+Several factors that slightly or moderately increase the risk of breast cancer

 - Obesity, particularly after menopause.
 Indeed many breast cancers are sensitive to estrogen.
 Fatty tissue produces small amounts of estrogen.
 If an individual has a lot of fatty tissue, the risk of developing breast cancer may increase.

 - Hormonal contraceptives.
 Oral contraceptives containing estrogen and progesterone slightly increase the risk of breast cancer, particularly in women who use them long-term (more than 10 years).
 The good news, however, is that this risk falls when the contraceptive is no longer taken.